ntmbayfield/g88-lecture-docs/JavascriptPrep/g68_weekend_javascriptprep.md

 Read chapter 3 pages 40-44(Arrays)

 ##Topics for the Day

-Working with Strings
+- Working with Strings
-If and If…Else Statements
+- If and If…Else Statements
-For loops
+- For loops
-Working with Arrays
+- Working with Arrays
-Writing a function
+- Writing a function

 Bring your computer, be prepared to have fun writing and sharing code!

-- Strings
-- If and If...Else
-- For Loops
-- Arrays
-- Functions

 # Problems: